acuminous/yup-by-example/README.md

 }).example();
 ```

-## Chance generator
+## Chance generators
-you-by-example also provides a chance generator, which can be used to invoke any [Chance](https://chancejs.com/person/birthday.html) method.
+yup-by-example also provides a chance generator, which can be used to invoke any [Chance](https://chancejs.com/person/birthday.html) method.
 ```js
 // Updated user schema in schemas.js
 const user = object().shape({